ledsoft/react-authorization/README.md

 #### Rendering

-##### Version 0.1.0

-Since version 0.1.0, the library is using [React Fragments](https://reactjs.org/docs/fragments.html) to render the children, so no additional wrapper element is added.
-Therefore, even multiple children:
+The library is using [React Fragments](https://reactjs.org/docs/fragments.html) to render the children directly without any wrapper element.
+For example:

 ```
 <IfAnyGranted expected={['ROLE_USER', 'ROLE_ADMIN']} actual={user.getRoles()}>